Do you use your phone to its full potential? Is your phone your best organizing tool? It is mine!

 Download it and start using it today!

-It may seem strange to some that the usual giants Evernote and Dropbox aren’t on this list.
-But I only listed the apps that offer amazing mobile user experience.
-Both Dropbox and Evernote are a little disappointing in this regard although I use them extensively on my desktop. (and only when I have to on my phone)
+It may seem strange to some that the usual giants Evernote, Dropbox or Notion aren’t on this list.
+But I only listed the apps that I use on my phone.
+While I use the three apps extensively on my laptop I usually just view them on my phone and they each, I believe deserve their own post.

-Tell me, what are some of your favorite organizing apps and why?
+Tell me, what are some of your favorite phone productivity and organizing apps and why?